Visiting New York During the World Cup 2026: Where to Stay, What to Do & How to Get to MetLife Stadium (Full Guide)

 Honest opinion: If you manage your energy well, the pros outweigh everything.

-Hotel room with city view in New York
+Hotel room with NYC city view for World Cup 2026 visitors

 • Always have backup transport plan